Skip to content

 Tag Latest

-Assuming we built the images for all four architectures, we can create/amend the manifest and annotate it to map the images tagged x86_64, aarch64, armv7l and armhf to the tag latest by running
+Assuming we built the images for all supported architectures, to facilitate pulling the correct image for the architecture, we can create/amend the latest manifest and annotate it to map the tags :aarch64, :armhf, :armv7l, :x86_64 to the tag :latest by running

 make annotate_latest